padrinobook/padrinobook/02-job-vacancy-application.md

     rspec ./spec/models/user_spec.rb:5 # User Model can be created

-Why?
-Because the migration we created weren't created for our test-database.
+But why are the tests still failing?
+Because the migration for the *user* table was not executed for the test envirnoment.
+Let's fix this with the following command:

 {: lang="bash" }